svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/get-fps/index.md

----
-slug: 'get-fps'
-title: 'getFps'
+# getFps

-description: 'Get the current frames per second of the device.'
+Get the current frames per second of the device.
-category: 'sensors'
----

 ## Usage